SC logs 163 new coronavirus cases, 7 new deaths, bringing total to 4,086

 DHEC has also been monitoring South Carolina's hospital bed occupancy rate, which was 54.2 percent as of Friday morning when 5,225 beds were available and 6,183 were occupied.

-Roper St. Francis Healthcare announced Friday that it will resume some surgeries Wednesday as the hospital system continues treating coronavirus patients.
+Roper St. Francis Healthcare said Friday it will resume some surgeries on Wednesday as the hospital system continues treating coronavirus patients.

 "We are taking a thoughtful and careful approach that has been informed by national, surgical and anesthesia society guidelines to minimize COVID-19-related risks to patient and our healthcare team," the system said in a statement.
 "We want to help our patients who are suffering and in need of surgical relief while remaining vigilant and prepared."